openstatus logoPricingDashboard

 FAQs

-No credit card is required to sign up and you can cancel at any time.
+No credit card required — upgrade or cancel at any time.

 Read more on our about page.